em1e/ft_irc/tests2.md

 - mode:
-  - changing doesn't work, needs to toggle on or off _isChannelPassword
+  - ~~changing doesn't work, needs to toggle on or off _isChannelPassword~~
-  - changing channel topic restrictions doesn't work, needs to toggle on or off _topicRestrictions
+  - ~~changing channel topic restrictions doesn't work, needs to toggle on or off _topicRestrictions~~
+  - client sends: MODE nickname +i automatically on join, handle that and don't give a channel error
   - ServerMode/#chan123hello [+Cnst] by copper.libera.chat when creating a channel.
+    - what perms are those?
   - Cannot join to channel #chan123hello (Channel is full) if the channel is full. but it wont kick anybody which are already inside the channel.
   - NEG num or 0. wont do anything.